lynt-dev/Mental-Health-in-NC/README.md

 ---

 ## Acknowledgements
-This repository was created as a project for the English 105 class at the University of North Carolina at Chapel Hill.
+- This repository was created as a project for the English 105 class taught by Prof. Gotzler at the University of North Carolina at Chapel Hill in the Fall 2023 semester.
+- The NC Mental Health dataset was compiled using a Python notebook through [Google Colabotory](https://colab.google/).
 ---

 ## Introduction to the Repository